-The language of instruction is predominantly German, with the exception of a lecturer and international guest speakers who will speak to you in English.
-The following modules are in English (Module 4 - Digital Archiving - Exercise and Lecture).
+The language of instruction is German, except for one lecturer and international guest lecturers who will speak to you in English.
+The following module is in English: GL7- Digital Archiving and Digital Humanities - Exercise and Lecture.

-In the third semester, you will complete the profiling, the proof of achievement will vary depending on your choice.
-In the 3rd semester you will earn 30 ECTS.
-In this semester you are already considering a topic for your Master's thesis, which you will discuss with your preferred supervisor if possible.
+In the third semester, you take the profiling courses; the performance record varies depending on your choice.
+In the 3rd semester, you earn 30 ECTS.
+In this semester, you will already consider a Master's thesis topic, which you should discuss with your preferred supervisor if possible.

-In the fourth semester you will write your Master's thesis.
-You will receive a handbook with detailed information about the form and rules of the Master's thesis.
-The start / registration and end / submission of the Master's thesis are fixed dates.
+In the fourth semester, you will write your Master's thesis and take the associated Master's module Methods for the Master's Thesis and Science Communication.
+You will receive a handout with precise information on the form and rules of the Master's thesis.
+Start/registration and end/submission of the Master's thesis are fixed dates.

-The duration of the Master's thesis is 6 months after registration.
-For the Master's programme Digital Monument Technologies, we set the following dates: registration for the summer semester until 31.03. - duration: 31.03. - 30.09., submission of the Master's thesis until 30.09. of the same year; registration for the winter semester until 30.09. of the same year - duration: 30.09. - 31.03., submission of the Master's thesis until 31.03. of the following year; if the submission day falls on a weekend or a public holiday, the first following working day is considered the last submission day.
+The duration of the Master's thesis in full-time is 6 months after registration.
+For the Master's programme Digital Technologies in Heritage Conservation we mandatorily set the following dates: registration for the summer semester until 31.03. - duration: 01.04. - 30.09., submission of the Master's thesis until 30.09. of the same year; registration for the winter semester until 30.09. of the same year - duration: 01.10. - 30.03., submission of the Master's thesis until 30.03. of the following year; if the submission day falls on a weekend or a public holiday, the first following working day is considered the last submission day.
 A re-registration for the semester after the Master's thesis is thus avoided.

-The first graduates will complete their studies in 2020.
+The first graduates completed their studies in 2020.
 However, some of the students are already working as working students during their studies, e.g. at the Fraunhofer Gesellschaft in Fürth.
 If you are interested in working as a working student in an institution, please contact us.